Enamel hypocalcification

 Enamel is the outermost layer of the tooth which serves as a protective layer from physical, thermal, and chemical damage.
 Ameloblasts are the cells that produce the enamel.
-Their life cycle, known as amelogenesis, is divided into six stages: morphogenetic, organizing, formative, maturative, protective, and desmolytic.
+Their life cycle, known as amelogenesis, is divided into six stages: morphogenic, organizing, formative, maturative, protective, and desmolytic.
 Enamel mineralization occurs during the maturation stage.
 Hence, defects in the maturation stage result in hypocalcification or hypomineralization.
 Enamel hypocalcification is the inadequate deposition of inorganic ions, resulting in the appearance of translucency, white-chalky spots, and yellow-brown discoloration on the surface of the tooth associated with increased sensitivity and a higher risk of developing dental caries.

 Enamel hypocalcification is a multifactorial disease that targets both primary and permanent dentition and is influenced by local, systemic, environmental, and genetic effects.
-For instance, trauma, infection, radiation, fluorosis, amelogenesis imperfecta, and molar incisor hypomineralization are among the etiologic factors of enamel hypocalcification.
+For instance, trauma, infection, radiation, fluorosis, amelogenesis imperfecta, and molar incisor hypomineralization are among the causing factors of enamel hypocalcification.

 Pathophysiology

-Enamel hypoplasia has been found in the cases of hereditary vitamin D-dependent rickets and hypoparathyroidism, both of which are associated with low calcium levels (hypocalcemia).
+Enamel hypoplasia (weak or thin enamel) has been found in the cases of hereditary vitamin D-dependent rickets and hypoparathyroidism, both of which are associated with low calcium levels (hypocalcemia).
 Since calcium is essential for proper enamel development, a deficiency can lead to defects in enamel formation.
 However, enamel hypoplasia has not been observed in X-linked hypophosphatemic rickets, where calcium levels remain normal despite phosphate regulation issues.
 No link was found between enamel hypoplasia and plasma phosphate levels.
-Enamel hypoplasia (weak or thin enamel) is often seen in children with low calcium levels, such as those with vitamin D deficiency, prematurity, or neonatal tetany.
+Enamel hypoplasia is often seen in children with low calcium levels, such as those with vitamin D deficiency, prematurity, or neonatal tetany.
 Enamel defects can help pinpoint when calcium levels dropped by linking them to enamel development in conditions like hypoparathyroidism or rickets.

 Hereditary

 In contrast, some individuals and families may predominantly or exclusively exhibit a hypomineralisation phenotype.
 Earlier classifications have divided these defects into two categories:

-hypocalcification defects; which suggest a more severe mineralization issue, and hypomaturation defects; which indicate a milder degree of hypomineralisation.
+Hypocalcification defects; which suggest a more severe mineralization issue, and hypomaturation defects; which indicate a milder degree of hypomineralisation.

 While this distinction may be valid in extreme cases, it is often challenging to determine the more accurate term in most situations.
-Given how complex enamel formation is, this approach makes sense until researchers understand the molecular and protein pathways involved in the process.In severe cases of demineralization, the enamel becomes soft and prone to damage, leading to smaller teeth with increased sensitivity.
-Some cases may exhibit both enamel hypoplasia and demineralisation.
+Given how complex enamel formation is, this approach makes sense until researchers understand the molecular and protein pathways involved in the process.
+In severe cases of demineralization, the enamel becomes soft and prone to damage, leading to smaller teeth with increased sensitivity.
+Some cases may exhibit both enamel hypoplasia and demineralization.
 As a result, affected individuals may have smaller teeth with thinner enamel, small crowns, spacing, and a yellowish-brown discoloration due to the combined mineralization defect.